babupendyala/gh-actions-course/README.md

-Repository containing all examples and notes for the GITHUB Actions course
+Repository containing all examples and notes for the GITHUB Actions course.
+This has been edited